tomoima525/sol-hayama/README.md

 **Amplify**

-- This app caches transaction data on DynamoDB for performance purpose.
+- This app caches transaction data on DynamoDB for performance purposes.
 We use GraphQL(AppSync) from Amplify.

 ```
 // use npm v14